wells19d/id10t-mnf/README.md

 python3 start.py
 ```

-The launcher:

-- Installs Flask if needed
-- Starts Flask in debug mode
+The launcher starts Flask in debug mode, opens the browser, and supports development reloads.
-- Opens the game in the browser
-- Automatically reloads Python changes during development
-- Refreshes the browser after the Flask server reloads
-- Shuts down cleanly with `Ctrl+C`

-Because the browser now stores the current game state, development reloads no longer require restarting from the beginning of Area 1.
-The saved game can be resumed after the browser refreshes.

-During development, persistent item or location-definition changes that are incompatible with existing saved state require incrementing `SAVE_VERSION` in `states/gameState.py`.
-This includes adding content that must appear in already initialized locations, renaming or removing persistent IDs, changing initial item placement, or changing persistent state fields and their meaning.
-Old development saves are then rejected and restarted cleanly.
-The project does not currently migrate saves between versions.
+Definition validation runs at startup so malformed location or item data can fail early during development instead of causing errors later during gameplay.

 ---

 ## Current Progress

-The project currently supports:
+The underlying game engine and state systems are largely in place.

+Current development is focused on **Area 1: The Forest**, including its narrative, locations, scenery, items, puzzles, and progression into Area 2.

+Implemented systems currently include:

-- Flask backend and browser terminal UI
+- Terminal-style browser UI
-- Location-to-location movement
+- Flask backend
-- Conditional exits based on game state
+- Location movement and conditional exits
-- First-visit and repeat-visit behavior
+- Command parsing, aliases, and compound commands
-- Command parsing and aliases
+- Inventory and equipment
-- Compound commands
+- Item/scenery interactions
-- Pronoun carry-forward for supported command chains
-- Central item registry
-- Runtime world state
-- Persistent item placement
+- Persistent item and scenery state
-- Item state
-- Scenery state
+- Searchable and openable scenery
 - State-dependent descriptions
-- Responsive inventory grid
-- Taking and dropping items
-- Throwing items
-- Target-specific throwing interactions
-- Using items on scenery
-- Wearable and equipped items
-- Searchable scenery
-- Openable/closeable containers
-- Items stored inside or attached to scenery
-- Generic interaction requirements and effects
-- Custom success and failure responses
-- Optional Inner Voice responses
-- Conditional puzzle behavior
-- Automatic browser-based game saving
-- Resume and new-game recovery flow
+- Automatic browser saving and recovery
-- `quit` session control
-- Terminal-style command history
+- Definition validation
 - Development hot reload

-The underlying game engine and state systems are now largely in place.

-Current development is focused on building **Area 1: The Forest**, including its narrative, locations, scenery, items, puzzles, and progression into Area 2.

-The goal is for most future game content to be created through location and item definitions rather than adding one-off logic to the game engine.

 ---